buhrmi/open-core/README.md

 - Does not have transaction fees
 - Does not need a "createAccount" transaction
 - Does not have a root account
-- Does not have a notion of an unsafe quorum
 - Starts with a blank genesis ledger
 - Is truly open